Berlin Business Location Center: Structure

-The BLC is run by Berlin Partner GmbH, which was created in 2003 when its two predecessor organizations, Wirtschaftsförderung Berlin International GmbH (WFBI) and the marketing company Partner für Berlin (established in 1994), merged.
+The BLC is run by Berlin Partner for Business and Technology (BPWT), which was created in 2003 when its two predecessor organizations, Wirtschaftsförderung Berlin International GmbH (WFBI) and the marketing company Partner für Berlin (established in 1994), merged.

-The BLC is a public-private partnership entered into by private companies and the Federal Land of Berlin, via its business promotion agency Berlin Partner GmbH.
+The BLC is a public-private partnership entered into by private companies and the Federal Land of Berlin, via its business development agency Berlin Partner for Business and Technology.
 As of 2012, the project is supported by about 30 private and public institutions.
-Investitonsbank Berlin (IBB) is the largest shareholder of BP and a partner of the BLC.
+Investitonsbank Berlin (IBB) is the largest shareholder of BPWT and a partner of the BLC.

 The BLC is financed mainly through partnership contributions and donations.

 History

-The BLC was established in 2001 by then-Mayor Eberhard Diepgen and the Senator for Economics, Business and Technology Wolfgang Branoner.
+The BLC was established in 2001 by then-Mayor Eberhard Diepgen and the Senator for Economic Affairs Wolfgang Branoner.

 This had been preceded by a 1998 resolution of the Berlin Senate to overhaul the whole range of the city's economic development activities.
 The objective was to convert the previously heterogeneous organization of Berlin's business promotion into a centralized agency.

-In this way, the BLC played a pioneering role in Europe as the first agency providing information to potential investors, not least because Berlin is the only city in Germany that has been mapped in a fully textured 3D format.
+In this way, the BLC played a pioneering role in Europe as the first agency providing information to potential investors, not least because Berlin was the only city in Germany that has been mapped in a fully textured 3D format.
 The virtual presentation of Berlin as a site of business and industry in the 3D city model of Berlin, combined with industry-specific data about Berlin's economy gives potential investors all the information they need and a precise understanding of the location and surroundings of their future address in Berlin.